 Timekeeping: Where Most Audits Start

 DCAA auditors check timekeeping first.
-The rules: employees must record time daily (not weekly, not retroactively).
+The rules from DFARS 252.242-7006(c)(2) and the DCAA Contract Audit Manual: employees must record time daily (not weekly, not retroactively).
 Supervisors must sign every timesheet.
 Time must reflect actual work performed, not budget allocations.
 Supervisors cannot fill out timesheets for employees.
 Electronic systems are acceptable but must maintain a full audit trail.
 Start with a compliant timekeeping system from day one.

 Moving from Subcontractor to Prime Contractor